AreonQuicker/Coin.Api/README.md

 The rates will be synced in a frequency of 10 min (Can be configured)

-The following systems will be synced
+The following entities will be synced
 - Coins
 - Currencies
 - Cryptocurrencies (Only if it has been favorited)